12.10

 12.10 is a 1919 British silent thriller film directed by Herbert Brenon and starring Marie Doro, Ben Webster, and Geoffrey Kerr.
 It was the first film made by British & Colonial Kinematograph Company which had ambitious plans to break into the American market.
 It was made at Walthamstow Studios, and had considerable success on its release.

 Plot

 As described in a film magazine, Louis Fernando fails to sell a patent upon which he has spent the better part of his life and drowns himself.
-His orphaned child Marie (Doro) is adopted by Lord Chatterton (Webster).
-Geoffrey Brooke (Kerr), who is in the employ of Lord Chatterton, falls in love with Marie.
-Chatterton's general manager Arthur Newton (Carew) also loves Marie and formulates a scheme whereby he hopes to win her and also acquire the Chatterton fortune.
+His orphaned child Marie is adopted by Lord Chatterton.
+Geoffrey Brooke, who is in the employ of Lord Chatterton, falls in love with Marie.
+Chatterton's general manager Arthur Newton also loves Marie and formulates a scheme whereby he hopes to win her and also acquire the Chatterton fortune.
 Chatterton becomes suspicious and by a ruse traps Newton and exposes his plot.
 Marie and Geoffrey are made happy in the end.